 For all these reasons, both legal and practical, the freedoms of speech and association-the right to speak and associate and the corresponding right to refrain from speaking or associating-are protected by the First Amendment through closely intertwined analyses.
 See Eu v.
-San Francisco County Democratic Cent.
+S.F.
+Cty.
+Democratic Cent.
 Comm., 489 U.S. 214, 224 (1989) ("Barring political parties from endorsing and opposing candidates not only burdens their freedom of speech but also infringes upon their freedom of association.").
 In matters explicitly related to political speech, political parties may determine who is entitled to membership and, conversely, the parties do not presume to speak for people who may be eligible for membership but nonetheless choose not to associate.
 Tashjian v.
-Republican Party of Connecticut, 479 U.S. 208, 214 (1986) (An individual voter has the right to associate with the political party of his or her choice and a political party has a right to "identify the people who constitute the association.").
+Republican Party of Conn., 479 U.S. 208, 214 (1986) (An individual voter has the right to associate with the political party of his or her choice and a political party has a right to "identify the people who constitute the association.").
 A state's asserted interest in "stable government" cannot justify an infringement of these rights by a ban on political party endorsement of candidates in primary elections.
 Eu, 489 U.S. at 226.
-See also Sanders County Republican Cent.
+See also Sanders Cty.
+Republican Cent.
 Comm. v.
 Bullock, 698 F.3d 741, 746 (9th Cir.
 2012) (enjoining Montana's ban on political party endorsements of candidates in nonpartisan judicial elections as a "content-based restriction on political speech and association" for which the state lacked a compelling interest).

-The political party cases offer a compelling analogy to this case, not only because of the implicit political content of the union's collective bargaining, but also because the "stable government" interest asserted in Eu and other political party association cases echoes the "labor peace" rationale relied upon in Abood v.
-Detroit Board of Education, 431 U.S. 209 (1977), a key case cited by the court below in this case.
-Pet.
-App. at 4a.
+The political party cases offer a compelling analogy to this case, not only because of the implicit political content of the union's collective bargaining, but also because the "stable government" interest asserted in Eu and other political party association cases echoes the "labor peace" rationale relied upon in Abood.
 If "stable government" cannot justify an infringement on First Amendment rights, neither should "labor peace."
-Moreover, Harris held that Abood's "labor peace" interest is inapplicable to homebased independent providers, 134 S. Ct. at 2638-40, removing any possible justification for state-mandated exclusive representation.
+Moreover, Harris held that Abood's "labor peace" interest is inapplicable to homebased independent providers, 134 S. Ct. at 2638-40, removing any possible justification for statemandated exclusive representation.
 This Court should grant certiorari in this case to turn this necessary implication of Harris into an explicit declaration of individual constitutional rights.